depaolim/django_auth_media/README.md

         }

-5. Add urlpatters in urls.py
+5. Add urlpatterns in urls.py

 6. Use auth\_media.AuthMediaField in place of models.FileField